Heliks/tiles/packages/tmx/readme.md

 ## Colliders

-Colliders can be added to tiles via the Tiled collision editor.
-To be recognized as such by the engine you must give the shape the type `collision`.
+Shapes with the type `collision` will automatically be converted to colliders.

+#### Ellipses

+The physics engine does not support ellipses hence why all elliptic shapes will be converted to circles instead.
+For the circle radius the larger of the two sides (width or height) of the ellipsis will be used.

 ### Rigid bodies

 If an object has at least one collider a `RigidBody` will be created.
 Options for the rigid body must be set on the Tiled object that defines the colliders.

-### Ellipses

-The physics engine does not support ellipses hence why all elliptic shapes will be converted to circles instead.
-For the circle radius the larger of the two sides (width or height) of the ellipsis will be used.